i-vasu/Practice/Components/Concurrency/Read.md

-How to assign a task to a thread?
+1. How to assign a task to a thread?, un-assign, interrupt?,
+2.